loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 **SubStr(Source, Start, Length)**

 * Source - string expression.
-* Start - position of the substring start
+* Start - position of the substring start.
-* Length - the substring length
+* Length - the substring length.

 Returns substring from string - source, starting from the Start position of the Length length.